civicrm/civicrm-sysadmin-guide/docs/customize/extensions.md

     The mechanics of the upgrade process depend on a few rules:

     * If the extension is a 3.x-style specialized extension (i.e. "Payment Processor Extension", "Custom Search Extension", or "Report Extension"), then both the _source code_ and the _metadata_ will be uninstalled and reinstalled.
 (3.x-style extensions should not have other data.)
-    * If the extension is a 4.2+-style module extension, then the _source code_ will be uninstalled and reinstalled, but the _metadata_ will be modified in-place, and (if applicable and if approved by the admin) the database will be upgraded using [hook_civicrm_upgrade](https://wiki.civicrm.org/confluence/display/CRMDOC/hook_civicrm_upgrade) (or, more specifically, using an [Upgrader](http://wiki.civicrm.org/confluence/display/CRMDOC43/Create+a+Module+Extension#CreateaModuleExtension-Addadatabaseupgrader) class).
+    * If the extension is a 4.2+-style module extension, then the _source code_ will be uninstalled and reinstalled, but the _metadata_ will be modified in-place, and (if applicable and if approved by the admin) the database will be upgraded using [hook_civicrm_upgrade](https://docs.civicrm.org/dev/en/latest/hooks/hook_civicrm_upgrade/) (or, more specifically, using an [Upgrader](https://docs.civicrm.org/dev/en/latest/extensions/civix/#generate-upgrader).

 ## Uninstalling extensions